mesosphere-backup/cassandra-mesos-deprecated/docs/docs/introduction.md

 # REST API features

-This list highlights some administrative features that are performed by Cassandra-on-Mesos.
+This list highlights some administrative features that are performed by Cassandra-Mesos.

 * Cluster-wide repair.
 Performs a `nodetool repair` *WITHOUT* `--partitioner-range --full --in-local-dc --sequential` options.
 A maximum of one node will perform a repair at any